radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 operations.
 More detail on that can be found in [the implementation](https://github.com/automerge/automerge) and in [the paper](https://arxiv.org/abs/1608.03960).

+Operations in automerge are transported in batches called "changes".
+Each change references zero or more changes it depends on via their hash.
+In this manner automerge is similar to git in that it's a hash linked graph of changes.

 Despite all the complexity under the hood, the API of automerge is relatively simple.
 Automerge works in terms of "documents", a document is a single log of changes.
 Every time you modify an automerge document you generate a new entry